 A no-frills oxygen-generating system that is safe, reliable, affordable, and easy to service.
-It supports pressure setpoints of 30-100 PSI and 100-150 PSI.
+It supports configurable pressure setpoints of 50-175 PSI.
 It comes with an oxygen concentrator warm-up feature that enables you to delay the storage of generated oxygen until high purity is attained.
 Choose a delay of 0, 30, 60 or 90 seconds.

 The Seeing Eye™️ web portal allows you to view a graph of recorded metrics.
 A cloud monitoring service notifies interested parties via text and/or email about system issues such as high system temperature or low oxygen purity.

-In addition, the Pro Series headbox is equipped with an LCD that displays the current sensor readings, such as tank pressure and oxygen purity.
+In addition, the Pro Plus™ is equipped with a 5″ touchscreen that displays the current sensor readings, such as tank pressure and oxygen purity.

-- Mighty Mite: Achieves a tank pressure of 150 PSI with oxygen input of up to 45 LPM.
-Requires a minimum oxygen input flow of 20 LPM / two 10 LPM oxygen concentrators.
+Mighty Mite: Achieves a tank pressure of 160 PSI with oxygen input of up to 36 LPM.
+Requires a minimum of two 10 LPM oxygen concentrators.

-- MAX: Achieves a tank pressure of 150 PSI.
-Accepts as much as 55 LPM of input and requires a minimum of 30 LPM / four 10 LPM oxygen concentrators.
+Titan 1: Achieves a tank pressure of 160 PSI.
+Accepts as much as 54 LPM of input and requires a minimum of three 10 LPM oxygen concentrators.

 The input flow is the sum of the gas produced by the oxygen concentrators connected to the HVO system.
-Oxygen concentrators typically produce 5, 8 or 10 LPM each.
-We recommend purchasing 10 LPM concentrators, all of the same type.
+The PSA oxygen concentrators that we recommend are rated for 10 LPM each.
+We recommend 10 LPM concentrators, all of the same make and model.
 Specifically, we advise against mixing concentrator types (brands, models, output ratings) in a single system, as variations in pressure can reduce efficiency.

 Oxygen Storage Tanks

-HVO oxygen storage tanks come in 20, 30, 60, and 80-gallon sizes.
+HVO oxygen storage tanks come in 30, 60, and 80-gallon sizes.
 Having lots of stored oxygen is beneficial when oxygen usage spikes.
-However, if your usage regularly exceeds what the system is generating, you will need more input, i.e. more concentrators, and possibly more compressors (drones).
+However, if your usage regularly exceeds what the system is generating, you will need more input, i.e. more concentrators, and possibly more compressors (Drones).